How to read a compass

 There are four main points on your compass: north, south, east and west.
 Around the whole compass, there are little measurements, called degrees.

 The most important part on the compass is the magnetic needle.
 It swings around the compass as you move, but the red end will always point in the direction of north and the white (or sometimes black) end will always point in the direction of south.
-There is also an arrow on the housing known as the ‘orientation arrow’ and an arrow on the baseplate called the ‘direction of travel arrow’.
+There's also an arrow on the housing – see the diagram below – known as the ‘orientation arrow’ and an arrow on the baseplate called the ‘direction of travel arrow’.

 How to follow a compass